 - Be respectful.

-- Don’t comment without completely reading the post.
+- Don’t comment without thoroughly reading the post.

 - Don’t use fake or business names.
 Always use your real name.